LangeJM/LI_Jobads_Wordcloud/README.md

 3. Creates and saves word cloud as png file from job ads content

 #### What you need to run the script:
-- LinkedIn login and search url
+- LinkedIn login and search url <br />
 (such as: https://www.linkedin.com/jobs/search/?geoId=101620260&keywords=qa%20automation%20lead&location=Israel)
 - Run and tested on Windows environment and Python 3.8
 - A bunch of libraries >> [list with libraries to install](https://github.com/LangeJM/Selenium_Blinkist/blob/master/requirements.txt)